Rectus sheath

-The rectus sheath, also called the rectus fascia, is formed by the aponeuroses of the transverse abdominal and the internal and external oblique muscles.
-It contains the rectus abdominis and pyramidalis muscles.
+The rectus sheath (also called the rectus fascia) is a tough fibrous compartment formed by the aponeuroses of the transverse abdominal muscle, and the internal and external oblique muscles.
+It contains the rectus abdominis and pyramidalis muscles, as well as vessels and nerves.

 Structure

-The rectus sheath can be divided into anterior and posterior laminae.
-The arrangement of the layers has important variations at different locations in the body.
+The rectus sheath extends between the inferior costal margin and costal cartilages of ribs 5-7 superiorly, and the pubic crest inferiorly.

+Studies indicate that all three aponeuroses constituting the rectus sheath are in fact bilaminar.

 Below the costal margin

-For context, above the sheath are the following two layers:
+Superficial/anterior to the anterior layer of the rectus sheath are the following two layers: